Why are Absorptive Noise Barriers better than Reflective Noise Barriers?

 The answer is simple: Absorptive sound reflective materials eliminate sound waves that hit them.
 Reflective materials merely bounce them in a different directions.

-A Breakdown of the Science Behind Absorptive and Reflective Materials:
+A Breakdown of the Science Behind Absorptive versus Reflective Materials:

-A sound-reducing barrier wall such as our SonaGuard system with a porous surface material and sound-dampening content material is said to be absorptive.
+A sound-reducing barrier wall such as our SonaGuard system with a porous surface material and sound-dampening content material is called absorptive.

 This means little or no noise is reflected back towards the source or elsewhere.
 Hard surfaces such as masonry or concrete are considered to be reflective.
 This means most of the noise is reflected back towards the noise source and beyond.

 A noise barrier without any added absorptive treatment is by default reflective.
 In highway applications for example, a reflective noise barrier on one side of the roadway can result in some sound energy being reflected back across the roadway to receivers on the opposite side.

 In this situation, it is a common phenomenon for one to perceive a difference in sound after a noise barrier is installed on the opposite side of a roadway.
 Individuals on the opposite side of the roadway may perceive a change in the quality of the sound; the signature of the reflected sound may differ from that of the source due to a change in frequency content upon reflection.

 The Benefits of Absorptive Noise Barrier Materials